Sea safari boat trips from St Ives

 - Babies under 12 months go free.
 You don’t need to book them in, just bring them along

-- Dog friendly boat trip. dogs go free!
+- Dog friendly boat trip and go free!

 - We are the only accredited wildlife safe operator (WISe Scheme) in St Ives Bay.and our crew features a BDMLR marine mammal medic who specialises in the rescue of dolphins, whales and seals.